unitave/gdal/doc/source/drivers/raster/vrt.rst

   a single SimpleSource or ComplexSource that has overviews.
   Those virtual overviews will be hidden by external .vrt.ovr overviews that might be built later.

-.vrt Descriptions for Raw Files
+RAW 파일을 위한 .vrt 설명
 -------------------------------

 So far we have described how to derive new virtual datasets from existing